Is AI Eroding Deep Expertise – Or Elevating It?

 1) Human Skills as Differentiators

-AI can’t replicate genuine creativity, deep empathy, or ethical judgment.
+AI cannot replicate genuine creativity, deep empathy, or ethical judgment.
 These remain the currency of leadership and trust.
 Complex negotiations, sensitive conversations, and nuanced client management are human territory.

 2) Networking & Relationship Capital